 The plain glass reflects light.
 Telescope lenses and eyepieces may lose a significant amount of light due to reflection at each optical surface.
 Optical designers solve this problem by adding anti-reflection coatings to glass surfaces.
 Multi-layer coatings can be more efficient than single-layer coatings.
 The term “multi-coated” often means that one surface has multi-layer coatings while internal surfaces may have single-layer coatings.
 “Fully multi-coated” means that each air-to-glass surface has multi-layer anti-reflection coatings.

 A Finderscope is usually a low power small scope mounted on the main scope that allows you to manually locate the object to be viewed before using the eyepiece to view the object under greater magnification.
 Locating an object through the eyepiece can be difficult simply because of the narrow field of view.

-Red-dot finders are perfect suited for finding bright objects like the planets and moon.
+Red-dot finders are perfectly suited for finding bright objects like the planets and moon.
 A 6×30 or a 9×50 optical finder scope is a small scope with a crosshair that allows the telescope to be aimed precisely.